 Multidrug resistance (MDR) is often attributed to the over-expression of P-glycoprotein (P-gp), which prevents the accumulation of anticancer drugs within cells by virtue of its active drug efflux capacity.
 We have previously described the intercellular transfer of P-gp via extracellular vesicles (EVs) and proposed the involvement of a unique protein complex in regulating this process.
 In this paper, we investigate the role of these mediators in the regulation of P-gp functionality and hence the acquisition of MDR following cell to cell transfer.
 By sequentially silencing the FERM domain-binding proteins, Ezrin, Radixin and Moesin (ERM), as well as CD44, which we also report a selective packaging in breast cancer derived EVs, we have established a role for these proteins, in particular Radixin and CD44, in influencing the P-gp-mediated MDR in whole cells.
 We also report for the first time the role of ERM proteins in the vesicular transfer of functional P-gp.
 Specifically, we demonstrate that intercellular membrane insertion is dependent on Ezrin and Moesin, whilst P-gp functionality is governed by the integrity of all ERM proteins in the recipient cell.
 This study identifies these candidate proteins as potential new therapeutic targets in circumventing MDR clinically.

-Krishnan, SR, Jaiswal, R, Brown, RD, Luk, F & Bebawy, M 2016, 'Multiple myeloma and persistence of drug resistance in the age of novel drugs', International Journal of Oncology, vol. 49, no. 1, pp. 33-50.View/Download from: UTS OPUS or Publisher's site
+Krishnan, SR, Jaiswal, R, Brown, RD, Luk, F & Bebawy, M 2016, 'Multiple myeloma and persistence of drug resistance in the age of novel drugs', International Journal of Oncology, vol. 49, no. 1, pp. 33-50.View/Download from: Publisher's site

 Multiple myeloma (MM) is a mature B cell

 neoplasm that results in multi-organ failure.
 The median age of